 For phylogenetic studies, a major research focus, evolutionary patterns are reconstructed using molecular data, enzymes, morphology, cytology, palynology, reproductive biology, ecology and phytogeography.
 Building on these studies, we seek to understand the biological and evolutionary processes that give rise to plant diversity.
 Processes of particular interest are hybridization, polyploidy, isolation, physiology, pollination biology and breeding-mating systems.

-- During the past 5 years, Botany scientists have carried out field studies in 18 states in the U.S.
+- During the past 10 years, KU Botany scientists have carried out field studies in 18 states in the U.S.

-- We average more than 10 peer-reviewed, major publications in press or published annually, as well as numerous technical reports and minor publications.
+- Average more than 8 peer-reviewed, major publications in press or published annually, as well as numerous technical reports and minor publications.

-- Our research is funded mainly by competitive research grants from federal and state agencies, conservation organizations, and from private gifts through the KU Endowment Association.
+- Research is funded mainly by competitive research grants from federal and state agencies, conservation organizations, and from private gifts through the KU Endowment Association.

 - During the past 50 years, KU Botany scientists have accessioned an average of 3,400 specimens annually in support of their research.

 Assessing the monophyly of Pensemon sect.
 Coerulei and P. haydenii, including assessing intra- and interpopulational morphological variation in the species.